Autumn Memory Game

 Before I inundate you with holiday crafts for all the wonderful holidays in December I didn’t want to ignore Thanksgiving or skip right over the end of Autumn.
-So today we made an easy fall themed memory game that is easy to make , easy to play and best of all, easy to adapt to different ages.
-When kids make their own games it creates such pride , my son was so excited to tell his dad he played match and made the game too!
+So today we made an easy fall themed memory game that is easy to make, easy to play and best of all, easy to adapt to different ages.
+When kids make their own games it creates such pride.
+My son was so excited to tell his dad he played match and made the autumn memory game too!

 - Gather your materials.
 You will need some card stock ( I used 2 plain note cards) , some crayons or markers ( they will want to play right away so paint slows you down), scissors, a pen or fine tip marker and cookie cutters or stencils.

 - Start by tracing your squirrel and acorn.

 - Have your child color each pair one color.
 I told my son to cover all the white, he did pretty well.
 With really little guys give them a tick crayon or marker, or unwrap the crayon so they can use it’s side for easier coverage.

 - Cut the shapes out.
 Can you tell how stormy it was today my usually light filled kitchen was a dungeon all day!

 - Play– we played match.
 We put all the pieces down so that you couldn’t see their color.
 Then, we flipped them over one at a time, taking turns to make a match.
 It didn’t take long but we played a few rounds.
 This autumn memory game is a versatile project.
 With a younger child, I would have all the squirrels laid out and put the nuts in a bag and have the child draw the nut out and find the color match.
 With older children, I would make more sets and include a letter or number that would also have to be matched to challenge them.
 Told you it’s easy to adapt.
 In a classroom, I would have each child color one pair to make this a group project!